-What is the best waterproofing for ski gloves?
+What is the best waterproofing strategy for ski gloves?

 That is a much more complicated question than most people think, if your goal is best possible performance and fit on most days and in most conditions.

-And, you have to not only consider water from the exterior environment, but also water from interior environment of the glove.
-Sweat.
+You have to not only consider water from the exterior environment, but also water from interior environment of the glove.

 On one end of the spectrum, and the only gloves that are truly waterproof, are gloves made of 100% non-breathable 100% water-proof rubber (ignoring the water that can enter from the entry opening).
 On the other end of the spectrum are very thin liner gloves made of polyester, which have nearly 99% breathability and almost zero water-resistance.
 Every other glove falls somewhere in between.
 The more "waterproof" they are, while still holding onto the maximum amount of breathability, the more expensive they are.
 And that has fueled an incredible arms race-like competition between the largest chemical companies, clothing manufacturers, and ski glove companies.